-South Korea's Moon pledges there will be 'no war on Korean peninsula'
+Top US general: Drills with South Korea are not up for negotiation

 - North Korea is waiting to see what the US does before deciding on missile launch

-Moon, who took office in May, held a news conference Thursday to mark the first 100 days of his presidency.
+Moon, who took office in May, told a news conference to mark his 100th day in office that US and South Korean policies are aligned on North Korea.

-During the nationally broadcast event, he said US President Donald Trump had assured South Korea he would consult with them before making any military decisions on North Korea.
+He said US President Donald Trump had assured South Korea he would consult with them before making any military decisions on North Korea.

 "Against North Korea, even with extreme pressure, it has to be solved peacefully and our opinion and US opinion about this matter is not different," Moon said.

+Dunford said Thursday that a peaceful resolution to North Korea tensions was still preferred, but that nobody thinks economic pressure will be enough to force Pyongyang to back down.

-The South Korean leader also said North Korea's development of nuclear weapons technology was "nearing" a red line, which he described as "completing an ICBM and weaponizing it with a nuclear head."
+During his nationally televised address, President Moon said North Korea's development of nuclear weapons technology was "nearing" a red line, which he described as "completing an ICBM and weaponizing it with a nuclear head."

 North Korea claims it has successfully miniaturized a nuclear weapon.
 While some experts believe it may have the technology, others caution that even if it doesn't, North Korea should be taken at its word.